DinhNGN/cse15l-lab-reports/lab_report3.md

     /home/linux/ieng6/cs15lwi23/cs15lwi23aoh/skill-demo1-server/lib/junit-4.13.2.jar

 - The command proceeds to search through the path for files that are of size greater than 100 kilobytes of data.
 This is useful to find files of specific data in order to single out files you might be looking for.
+You might want to single them out in the occasion where you don't remember the name of file you're looking for but kind of remember the size.

 ## Command-line Option 4 ~ (find -maxdepth [maximum amount of sub-directory to show] /path)
 ### - The command will search the current working directory & indicated amount of sub-directories indicated by the command-line.